ps-george/marxbot/README.md

 ## Using the chatbot

+1. Ensure all requirements are installed `pip install -r requirements.txt`
-1. Ensure data is available in directory 'marx.txt' and 'movie.txt'
+2. Ensure data is available in working directory: `marx.txt` and `movie.txt`
-2. Run person.py for a REPL loop with Marx.
+3. Run `person.py` for a REPL loop with Marx, or create your own program using the PersonBot class.

 ## Loading weights

 1. Install requirements `pip install -r requirements.txt`
-2. Import MarxBot from model.py
+2. Import ChatBot from model.py
-3. Initialize the class MarxBot e.g. `marx = MarxBot(sources=['marx.txt'])`
+3. Initialize the class MarxBot e.g. `marx = ChatBot(sources=['marx.txt'])`
 4. Call `marx.load('path/to/weights')`

 ## Training